-You’ll still be shooting colored bubbles upwards, creating clusters of three or more to get rid of them, an upgrade system and funky physics make for a noticeable different (and fun) experience.
+You’ll still be shooting coloured bubbles upwards, creating clusters of three or more to get rid of them, an upgrade system and funky physics make for a noticeably different (and fun) experience.
 After playing the beta for about an hour, messing around with different powers and pulling off slick trick shots, honestly, I have to admit – it was more entertaining than I expected.

 Levels did take longer to beat than I’d have liked though, given the unavoidable repetitive nature of a game like this.
 Or maybe I’ve just gotten used to shorter stages?
-Whatever the case, with a whoopin’ 150 across five different sectors, suffice to say, it’ll be a while before you’re done with this one.
-Oh and with a three-star rating system in place, those who enjoy chasing that magical 100% are definitely gonna have their hands full: “Survive the level”, “Prevent the shield from being damaged” and “Use fewer bubbles than the level’s bubble limit”.
-Yeah… good luck!
+Whatever the case, with a whoopin’ 150 across five different sectors, it’ll be a while before you’re done.
+Oh, and with a three-star rating system, those who enjoy completion are definitely gonna have their hands full: “Survive the level”, “Prevent the shield from being damaged” and “Use fewer bubbles than the level’s bubble limit”.
+Yeah.